AdityaSavara/UnitTesterSG/README.txt

-Using the Unit Testing Module (UnitTesterSG, version 5.0 as of Apr 13 2020):
+UnitTesterSG, version 5.0 as of Apr 13 2020

 PURPOSE OF MODULE:
-The unit tester is designed to test individual functions by storing outputs of a working function in an expected results file and comparing this output to the current output of the same function that may have been edited.
+UnitTesterSG is a unit testing framework that is designed for nested and/or scientific/engineering data structures.
+It is designed primarily for testing the outputs if a single function or simulation run by storing the expected results file such that comparisons to the stored output can be made with unit tests after the function or software has been edited.

-This is done so that the user can use his or her expected output to test the function at a later time to make sure the output now is the same as before and that no errors have come up.
-This module is designed to be able to unit test arrays, strings, as well as nested and deeply nested objects (including arrays with tuples inside, arrays with strings inside, etc.).
-The module is compatable with nested objects, and thus has a dependency on the nestedObjectsFunctions module.
-The module takes *calculated* results and then compares them to *expected* results.
-If no expected results are available (or they do not match the calculated results) the module then offers to store the calculated results as expected results for next time.
+This software is designed to be able to unit test arrays, strings, as well as nested and deeply nested objects (including arrays with tuples inside, arrays with strings inside, etc.).
+The software is compatable with nested objects, and thus has a dependency on the nestedObjectsFunctions module within.
+The software takes *calculated* results and then compares them to *expected* results.
+If no expected results are available (or they do not match the calculated results) the software then offers to store the calculated results as expected results for next time.
+Importantly, the software can also compare lists /arrays with multiple types of objects inside of them.

 EXAMPLES:
 Provided are multiple test cases in ExampleFiles: some have hard coded results while test 11 one shows how make a test file using an external function for a simulation/processing.